emmafaye/ngInfiniteScroll-PureJS/README.md

 [![Build Status](https://travis-ci.org/BinaryMuse/ngInfiniteScroll.png?branch=master)](https://travis-ci.org/BinaryMuse/ngInfiniteScroll)

-ngInfiniteScroll is a directive for [AngularJS](http://angularjs.org/) to evaluate an expression when the bottom of the directive's element approaches the bottom of the browser window, which can be used to implement infinite scrolling.
+ngInfiniteScroll is a directive (refactored in PureJS) for [AngularJS](http://angularjs.org/) to evaluate an expression when the bottom of the directive's element approaches the bottom of the browser window, which can be used to implement infinite scrolling.

 Demos
 -----